lhcseddon/Power-price-forecast/README.md

 Day-ahead electricity prices are set the day before delivery based on generation forecasts.
 When actual renewable generation deviates from those forecasts, the market has mispriced supply.
-This project asks:
+This project tests two related hypotheses:

-> Can day-ahead renewable generation forecasts and lagged forecast errors predict price
+> 1. Do day-ahead renewable generation forecasts and lagged forecast errors predict price
-> asymmetries — and can the full distribution of price be forecast in a calibrated, defensible
+>    asymmetries — particularly negative prices and spikes?
-> way?
+> 2. Can the full conditional distribution of price be forecast in a calibrated way?

 ---

-## Headline Results
+## Results

-**Point forecasting (notebook 04).** Across a regime-split evaluation, XGBoost beats a naive benchmark in every regime, with the largest gain in the negative price regime (−65% MAE).
+**Point forecasting (notebook 04)**

 | Regime | N | Benchmark | LASSO | Random Forest | XGBoost |
 |---|---|---|---|---|---|